ding-ma/applied-ml/mini-project-4/README.md

 * Report [link](https://www.overleaf.com/5664642148xbhzcswsnzwy)

 ## Dependencies
 * Google Cloud Deep Learning VM with Pytorch 1.8.
-You should see in your terminal
+You should see in your terminal the `(base)` conda environment
 ```bash
 (base) ding@deeplearning-4-vm:~/applied-ml/mini-project-4/$
 ```
 * If there are additional packages, install with `pip install -r requirements.txt`

 ## PreTrained Models
 * See [PyTorch](https://pytorch.org/vision/stable/models.html).
 The models are trained on the ImageNet Dataset.
-They are trained by [224x224 images](https://discuss.pytorch.org/t/imagenet-pretrained-models-image-dimensions/94649)
+They are trained on [224x224 images](https://discuss.pytorch.org/t/imagenet-pretrained-models-image-dimensions/94649)

 ## Running the model